-2.8 Legal Provision on Property Right of Women and Gender Inequality in Nepalese Context equal right of son and daughter in ancestral property.
+2.8 Legal Provision on Property Right of Women and Gender Inequality in Nepalese Context

+In the context of Nepal, both male and female has no equal right on property in practice.
+However, Interim Constitution 2063 has guaranteed equal right of son and daughter in ancestral property.
 The Article 20(4) of the Interim Constitution 2007 states that son and daughter shall have the equal right to ancestral property.
 Before the 11th amendments of country code women can not take property from her father until she will be 35 years and unmarried.
 A mother can not give citizenship from her identity to her children.
 Similarly in foreign employment a daughter\wife should have taken permission from her father\husband (country code 1963) .After 11th amendment in country code change the above provision that daughter and son have equal right in property from their born.
-A mother can give citizenship to her daughter\son from her identity, similarly code provisioned a girl, married women or widow woman can self use her self earning, Daijo\Pewa.
+A mother can give citizenship to her daughter\son from her identity, similarly code provisioned a girl, married women or widow woman can self use herself earning, Daijo\Pewa.

 Similarly, the country code amendment has recognized equal right of women in property, but married daughters are excluded from right to inheritance and intestate property.
-They are not considered as coparceners and fall behind in the line of succession (FWLD, 2009).
+They are not considered as coparceners and fall behind in the line of succession (FWLD, 2013).
 The separated women married again with other should return the property inherited from her first husband.
 Similarly, unmarried daughters are eligible to file such application only after the sons and married daughters fall much behind in the line of succession.
 In the event of the death of the nominee to the saving, the provision of succession is unequal as unmarried daughters fall behind sons in the line of succession.
 Similarly a woman who has separated cans self use of her property (Ibid).